SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.2.md

 Once the first 50 alarms have been retrieved, a graphical representation of the alarm distribution will also be displayed.

 By default, different instances of the same alarm will be combined in a single alarm tree in the search results.
-If you want them to be displayed separately, disable the *History tracking* check box.
+If you want them to be displayed separately, disable the *History tracking* checkbox.

 In the search box, you can use the following special keywords, followed by a colon (“:”) and a search phrase: